igorwolfs/riscv_core/core_RV32I/pipelining.md

 - Stall everything else while read or write is occurring
 - Carry register from 2->4

+NOTE: Whenever there's hazards involved, it's better to CENTRALIZE the registers since then the hazard unit will be able to deal with them more easily.

 ## How should the stall happen?
 - We can probably inside our state machine / register transition system insert a if (stall).